-The Society leases additional collection storage space under a sixty (60) month operating lease which expires in October 2024 with a monthly lease rent from \$3,870 to \$4,628.
+The Society leases additional collection storage space under a seventy-two (72) month operating lease which expires in October 2025 with a monthly lease rent from \$3,870 to \$4,828.
+During 2023, the Society extended the in-force lease for an additional twelve (12) months.